n0r3a/backup_n_restore/README.md

 # Backup-N-Restore
-Contains two minimal bash scripts.
-Backup directory to remote host and restore directory from remote host.
+Contains two small bash scripts. backup.sh is for backing up your directory of choice to remote host and the restore.sh script to restore the latest backup directory from remote host.